 A Preterist Commentary on Luke 6:48-49: Floods represent Foreign Invaders.
 The Destruction of the House or Temple by the Romans signifies the Fulfillment of the Law.

 Floods are often used in the Bible as a metaphor for an invading army (Isaiah 8:7-8, Daniel 11:10, Daniel 11:40, Nahum 1:8, Joel 2:9).
-The flood of Nahum 1:8 represents the allied armies of the Babylonians, Susianans, Scythians and Medes that destroyed Nineveh in 612 B.C.
-The flood in Luke 6:48-49 symbolizes the Roman army and its assault on Israel from A.D.
-66 to 74.
+See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
+Similarly, the flood in Luke 6:48-49 symbolizes the Roman army and its assault on Israel from A.D.
+66 to 74.1

-A Preterist Commentary on Luke 6:48: The Rock is the Leader of the Christian Church.
+A Preterist Interpretation, Exposition and Commentary of Luke 6:48: The Rock is the Leader of the Christian Church.

 Before answering this question, it is important to identify the rock in v.
 48. This rock is the leader of the Christian church.
 In Daniel 2:45, this rock is Christ.
 In several places in the Bible including 1 Corinthians 10:4, Jesus is called “the Rock.”
 In Matthew 16:18 Jesus renames Simon, Peter, a name meaning “the rock”: “And I tell you that you are Peter, and on this rock I will build my church.”